Dpdl-io/DpdlEngine/README.md

 * The compilation/encoding of DpdlPackets via Dpdl code definition files (ex. dpdl_PHONEBOOK.c) is available only in the registered version of Dpdl

 * The Dpdl java API is available only in the registered Dpdl version (but Dpdl scripting API is fully available)

-* DPDLAPI_*XPath* methods are implemented only in the registered version of Dpdl

 * The 'Thread(..)'
 API function is available only in the registered version of Dpdl (use createThread(..) instead, it provides similar functionality)